 Data for HIV/AIDS cases specific to the Fresno, CA MSA is unavailable.
 Because of this, it may be useful to examine County level data.
-According to AIDSVu, an interactive mapping tool from Emory University's Rollins School of Public Health, an estimated 284 out of every 100,000 people in Fresno County, or approximately 2,324 people, were living with HIV as of 2022.
+According to AIDSVu, an interactive mapping tool from Emory University's Rollins School of Public Health, an estimated 284 out of every 100,000 people in Fresno County, or approximately 2,324 people, were living with HIV as of 20225.
 Additionally, there were 170 new diagnoses in 2022, for a new diagnosis rate of 21 people per 100,000 per year.

-In its 2023 STI & HIV Annual Report, Fresno County Department of Public Health reported that the incidence of HIV has continued to increase since 2019 while the incidence of AIDS increased through 2020, leveled off in 2021 and 2022, and had a small decrease in 2023.
+In its 2023 STI & HIV Annual Report6, Fresno County Department of Public Health reported that the incidence of HIV has continued to increase since 2019 while the incidence of AIDS increased through 2020, leveled off in 2021 and 2022, and had a small decrease in 2023.
 The report also included the following factors:

 - Most of the HIV transmission in the county from 2016 to 2023 has been linked to men who have sex with men, representing over half of total new cases. - While males have higher incidence risk of HIV compared to females, the rate of increase in incidences among women was significantly higher than that of males.
 The male HIV incidence increased by 17% from 2016 to 2023, while the female HIV incidence increased by 142% over the same period. - 62% of the new HIV cases diagnosed in 2023 occurred among those who selfidentified as Hispanic/Latino.
 Those who identified as Hispanic/Latino also had the highest case count of people living with HIV/AIDS in 2023.
-However, once population size of each race/ethnicity is accounted for, HIV/AIDS is most prevalent amongst, and disproportionately affects, the Black/African American community.
+However, once population size of each race/ethnicity is accounted for, HIV/AIDS is most prevalent amongst, and disproportionately affects, the Black/African American community. - Roughly 35% of the new HIV cases diagnosed in 2023 were among those under 30 years of age.